 Mophie is planning new battery cases for the 8 and 8 Plus, but doesn’t yet sell any from its website.
 However, it does sell one on the Apple Store – the Mophie Juice Pack Classic for iPhone 8 /7, and Juice Pack Classic for iPhone 8 Plus / 7 Plus.
 All are Apple certified.

-In our tests the new 8 and 8 Plus will fit and work fine in the Juice Pack Air for iPhone 7 / 7 Plus cases, which are sold on the Mophie store.
+In our tests the new 8 and 8 Plus will fit and work fine in the Juice Pack Air for iPhone 7 / 7 Plus cases and also the new Juice pack Flex, which are sold on the Mophie store.

-For the extra £10/$xx you spend on the Air you get wireless charging through the case.
+With the Air and Flex you get wireless charging through the case.
 With the Classic you’d have to remove the iPhone 8 from the case to charge wirelessly, and the case itself would have to be charged with the included Micro USB cable.

 While the Apple Smart Battery Case fills the iPhone as its battery fades, the Juice Packs wait for you to initiate the recharge – via the button at the back of the case, which also has four LED charge indicator lights so you know how much power is left in the case.

-The Mophie Juice Pack feels a little bulkier than the Apple Smart Case, but offers robust phone protection.
+The Mophie Juice Packs feel a little bulkier than the Apple Smart Case, but offers robust phone protection.

-Unlike the Apple case you use a Micro USB cable (included) to charge up the Classic case, although the Juice Pack Air can charge wirelessly or via Micro USB.
+Unlike the Apple case you use a Micro USB cable (included) to charge up the Classic case, although the Juice Pack Air and Flex can charge wirelessly or via Micro USB.

 Marsno iPhone 7 / 8 Battery Case